DelineaXPM/tss-k8s/README.md

 that injects Secret data from Delinea Secret Server (TSS) into Kubernetes Secrets.
 The webhook can be hosted as a pod or as a stand-alone service.

-The webhook works by intercepting `CREATE` and `UPDATE` Secret admissions and mutating the Secret with data from tss.
+The webhook works by intercepting `CREATE` and `UPDATE` Secret admissions and mutating the Secret with data from Secret Server.
-The webhook configuration consists of one or more _role_ to Client Credential and Server mappings.
+The webhook configuration is a set of _role_ to Client Credential and Server mappings.
-The webhook updates Kubernetes Secrets based on annotations on the Secret itself when it is created or updated.
+It updates Kubernetes Secrets based on annotations on the Secret itself.

-The webhook uses the [Golang SDK](https://github.com/thycotic/tss-sdk-go) to communicate with the tss API.
+The webhook uses the [Golang SDK](https://github.com/thycotic/tss-sdk-go) to communicate with the Secret Server API.

 It was tested with [Minikube](https://minikube.sigs.k8s.io/) and [Minishift](https://docs.okd.io/3.11/minishift/index.html).